oskarsinger/hosinger/weekly_progress.md

     * Discussed plan for empirical tests on the algorithms we have chosen.
     * Explained potential for delayed reward scenario to address distributed data collection problem, as well as my idea about active learning generalized to different types of rewards and costs beyond decrease in expected loss and cost of oracle query.

+* Thibaut:
+    * Discussed potential for using Spark (with Hogwild applied to the online CCA algorithm) and GPUs/multi-threading (applied to the randomized linear algebra) to improve the computational efficiency on large scale CCA.

 ####Engineering
 * CCA:
     * The Cython layer for the randomized SVD tool is fixed, and I have a _much_ better general understanding of Cython now.
 Using it from this point forward should be much easier.
     * Figured out that some of the singular vectors from the randomized SVD have the signs flipped, but the corresponding V and U vectors always have the same sign, so it doesn't actually matter.
     * Randomized SVD is really slow right now.
 There are a couple bottlenecks including the randomized part, which can be mitigated to some extent with use of a structured random matrix or an error-correcting code matrix.
 I am currently looking at a couple of papers on using these types of matrices to speed-up randomized matrix factorization.
+I am also trying to set up a Flux allocation with a lot of cores so we can multi-thread many of the matrix compuations (this is especially easy with randomized linear algebra).
+Flux machines are also equipped with a math subroutine package that performs especially well on Intel machines and can be used by the linear algebra library I am using.
     * The batch version of gradient-based CCA is producing canonical bases that satisfy the constraints of the CCA optimization problem.
     * Implemented the stochastic gradient CCA in Python.
-Currently, there is a bug that is resulting in the canonical bases not satisfying the normalization constraints.
-I am not yet sure if it is a code issue or a poor choice of hyperparameters.
-On first glance, increasing the batch size with respect to the size of the canonical basis seems to help.
+The orthogonality constraints are not satisfied unless the batch size is significantly larger than the canonical bases' dimension.
+This is because the algorithm from the paper does the normalization with the minibatch Gram matrices, which do not reflect the full datasets subspace.
+It seems to help if the normalization of the canonical bases is done with the average of all previous minibatch Gram matrices instead of just the minibatch Gram matrix from the current round.
+This makes sense.
+    * The vanilla SGD takes a lot of iterations to converge (it is still pretty fast), so I am investigating AdaGrad as an option to speed things up.

 * Delayed Rewards:
     * Made a ton of progress on a modular data-serving framework that can include data from pretty much any source: static or streamed, simulated or real.